Coping With a Breakup: 10 Tips for Men

-The difference between guilt and shame is that guilt is about having done a specific thing whereas shame is more global negative feelings about what kind of person you are.
+The difference between guilt and shame is that guilt is about having done (or not done) a specific thing.
+Shame, on the other hand, is a more global negative feeling about what kind of person you are.

-9. How to feel hopeful about your future.
+9. Work toward feeling hopeful about your future.

-Are you thinking there's no hope for you to be happy in the future and no hope for you to have a successful relationship?
+Are you currently thinking that there's no hope for you to be happy in the future or no hope for you to have a successful relationship?
 Just because you fear you’re going to end up alone and lonely doesn’t mean this is going to happen.

-People's current emotions affect how positive vs. negative they expect their future to be.
-Your thoughts are more likely being driven by your current mood/how you're feeling right now, rather than reality.
+People's current emotions affect how positive or negative they expect their future to be.
+Your thoughts are more likely being driven by your current mood and how you're feeling right now, rather than reality.

 If you need to, get some individual help to understand and overcome your past relationship patterns.
 You're likely to benefit from just a few sessions with a relationships psychologist to understand your blindspots that you can't see for yourself.

-If you think you might be depressed you should definitely see someone with a psychology PhD.
+If you think you might be depressed, you should definitely see a qualified professional.

 10. Behave in ways that are consistent with your values.

-For example, if one of your most important values is being a good Dad to your children, think about how you can enact this, independent of your current emotions (e.g. anger at your ex-wife, anxiety about how to have a good relationship with your child).
+For example, if one of your most important values is being a good father to your children, think about how you can enact this independent of your current emotions (e.g. anger at your ex-partner or anxiety about how to have a good relationship with your child).

-Note: These tips also apply to women but most of the clients who come to see me for help coping with a relationship breakup are men.
+Note: These tips also apply to women, but in my clinical practice, most of the clients who come to see me for help coping with a breakup are men.